nest/nestml/doc/syntax.md

 Expressions in NESTML can be specified in a recursive fashion.
 First, terms are valid expressions.
 #### Terms:
-All variables, literals, and functions are valid terms.
-Variables are names of user defined or predefined variables (```t, e ```)
+All variables, literals, and function calls are valid terms.
+Variables are names of user defined or predefined variables (`t, e`)

 #### List of operators
-For any two valid numeric expressions a, b, a boolean expression c, and an integer expression n the following operators produce valid expressions.
+For any two valid numeric expressions `a, b`, a boolean expression `c`, and an integer expression `n` the following operators produce valid expressions.

 | Operator | Description | Examples |
 |-|-|-|